 “It was a solid quarter,” said Kevin Smithen, an analyst at Macquarie Securities USA Inc. in New York.
 The results show that Sprint was smart to get the iPhone, he said, despite a costly purchase agreement it made with Apple Inc. (AAPL:US) “People will question why they got the iPhone.
 Now they have the answer.”

 Sprint also increased its operating-income forecast for 2012 to $4.5 billion to $4.6 billion, excluding some items, up from about $3.9 billion.

 “We are doing a good job on managing customer phone upgrades and we are getting a better financial performance from our Network Vision investment,” Hesse said in the interview.
 “All of those things give us the confidence to significantly raise our forecast for the year.”

 Even so, Sprint continues to struggle with a customer exodus.
 Its contract subscriber base has shrunk for five years, contributing to 19 straight quarterly losses.
 Sprint lost 246,000 contract customers in the second quarter -- spurred by the company phasing out its once-popular Nextel network.

 Sprint’s customer losses widened from the 101,000 it shed a year earlier.
 The latest number also exceeded the loss of 238,250 estimated in a Bloomberg survey of eight analysts.
-The shrinking customer number puts Sprint further behind Verizon Wireless, which added 888,000 contract customers in the second quarter, and AT&T (T) Inc., which netted 320,000.
+The shrinking customer number puts Sprint further behind Verizon Wireless, which added 888,000 contract customers in the second quarter, and AT&T (T:US) Inc., which netted 320,000.